-- We enabled the backup system itself in Global Settings above, and now we’ll instruct cPanel to back up user accounts by checking the box next to Backup Accounts.
+Instruct cPanel to back up user accounts by checking the checkbox next to Backup Accounts.

-Choose whether you want to back up accounts that are suspended, as well as access logs and bandwidth data for the accounts, and whether you wish to back up system files as well as individual accounts (which is necessary only for server restoration; individual account can be restored regardless of your choice here).
+Back in the WHM Files screen, choose whether you want to back up suspended accounts, access logs, and bandwidth data.
+Also, select whether you wish to back up system files and the individual accounts (This is necessary only for server restoration.
+The individual account can be restored regardless of your choice here).

 Step #4: Select Database Backup Options

-In the Databases section, select whether you want to back up databases per account, the entire MySQL directory, or both.
-In most cases, you’ll want to choose Per Account and Entire MySQL Directory.
+Select whether you want to back up databases per account, the entire MySQL directory, or both in the Databases section.

 Step #5: Select Backup Location

 The Configure Backup Directory section allows you to choose whether you want to back up locally or externally.

 The Default Backup Directory is pre-configured and should not be changed in most cases.